Lawin0129/NFS-World-Offline/README.md

 * Treasure Hunt
 # Command Line Commands
 - `> help {commandName}` - Outputs a list of commands, `commandName` parameter is optional and can be used to show more information about a specific command.
 - `> holiday` - Sets the current Need for Speed World holiday type.
-Upon running this command, a list of holidays will be outputted where you can choose one.
+Upon running this command, a list of holidays will be displayed where you can choose one.
-- `> modloader` - Sets which SBRW server mods load when you launch the game using the soapbox launcher.
-Upon running this command, a list of SBRW servers will be outputted where you can choose one along with the option to disable mods.
+- `> modloader` - Sets which SBRW server mods load when you launch the game using Soapbox Launcher.
+Upon running this command, a list of SBRW servers will be displayed where you can choose one along with the option to disable mods.
+    + ModLoader sets the SBRW server to fetch mod info from.
+When you launch the game, it fetches the latest mod information from the selected SBRW server.
+This guarantees the mods are always up-to-date.
-    + ModLoader grabs the latest mod information from the selected SBRW server.
-By default, no SBRW server is selected and the base game will load upon launch.
+    + By default, no SBRW server is selected and the base game will load upon launch.
     + This does not create a duplicate of mods which means the mods directory is shared with the selected SBRW server.
-    + If you've played on this selected SBRW server before, the mods should load instantly without having to re-download again.
+    + If you've played on this selected SBRW server before, the mods should load instantly without having to re-download.
 # Issues
 * Launching using launch args will not work as it gives "Error Code 7", you will have to use the Soapbox Race World Launcher (do not disable the proxy).
 # How to use this NFS World Server Emulator